 - The Community Improvement Project renovates a partner organization’s facility to increase the organization’s community impact.
 We do this through a one-year partnership with a Manhattan-based nonprofit organization, providing funding, womanpower, and management oversight for the renovation.

-We are 2800 volunteers, united to improve the lives of our most vulnerable citizens.
 If you believe in our mission, that all women, children, and families should have equal opportunity, the resources to unlock their potential, and the structures to support them, we invite you to take action today.

 - To support our 501c3 organization, donate as an individual donor.

-- To fund community programs and the leadership development of women, partner with us, as a corporate sponsor.
+- To fund community programs and the leadership development of women, partner with us as a corporate sponsor.

 - To strategically align and advocate with us, join as a partner in the community.